-Three committees, the Reopening Committee, the Distance Learning Committee and the Budget Committee were established and included both classified and certificated staff members, district office administrators, classified administrators, site principals and assistant principals, school counselors and parents.
+Three committees, the Reopening Committee, the Distance Learning Committee and the Budget Committee were established and included both classified and certificated staff members and parents.
 The committees used the notes from the previously mentioned input sessions to begin to craft the Reopening Plan, the Distance Learning Plan and to make suggestions on the budget.

-LUSD provided a draft of our 2020 LCP on the district website for all stakeholders to review prior to all public comment meetings.
-We advertised and conducted a public hearing to seek input on the LCP at the September 10, 2020 Governing Board meeting.
-Families without internet access were asked to submit their comments in writing prior to the meeting.
-The LCP was adopted at the September 17, 2020 Governing Board meeting.
+Provided a draft of our 2020 LCP on the district website for all stakeholders to review prior to all public comment meetings Advertised and conducted a public hearing to seek input on the LCP at the September 10, 2020 Governing Board meeting Adopted the LCP at the September 17, 2020 Governing Board meeting.